PatilShreyas/Blog/_data/blog/2020-09-12-hello-datastore-bye-sharedpreferences👋 - android📱 - part-2-proto-datastore.md

 ---
 # Hello DataStore, Bye SharedPreferences👋 — Android📱 — Part 2: Proto DataStore

+#### In this article series, we’ll learn how to use the Proto DataStore for storing type based objects.
+DataStore is the latest Android Jetpack 🚀 library which will replace SharedPreferences.

 Welcome Android Developers 👋.
 In [the previous article](https://blog.shreyaspatil.dev/hello-datastore-bye-sharedpreferences-android), we saw how to use Preference DataStore to store key-value pairs.
 But it is not type-safe, Right?
 We’ll be covering that part in this article 😃.
 If you missed the previous article then you can read it 👇

 [Hello DataStore, Bye SharedPreferences - Android - Part 1 - Preference DataStore](https://blog.shreyaspatil.dev/hello-datastore-bye-sharedpreferences-android)